lilacviolets/Velvet/readme.md

 - **Causation** - How software affects computer performance

 **Lines of Inquiry:**
-1. How computers store and organize information
+1. Developers make decisions on customers behalf
-2. Ways technology can solve real problems
+2. Devices can be further optimised
-3. The responsibility that comes with modifying systems
-4. How coding can be used to help others
+3. Not all software is essential for a device

 ### What Students Learn